-Hello, my name is Gaylin Everson.
-I am currently a second grade teacher with the Fort Bend ISD.
-I teach English Language Arts and Social Studies to second graders.
+Hello, my name is Gaylin.
+I am currently a Dyslexia Teacher with Fort Bend ISD.
+I have been a first and second-grade teacher also.
 I love what I do.
-I love to develop hands on lessons with effective strategies to help my students grow and become independent learners.
-I have been a tutor for kindergarten through fourth grade.
+I love to develop hands-on lessons with effective strategies to help my students grow and become independent learners.
+I have been a ELAR and Math tutor for kindergarten through fourth grade.
 I like to help my students develop ways to become independent thinkers.
 English Language Arts is my passion.

-I am originally from Michigan, lived in Las Vegas for a few years, Dallas for 5 years and now call Richmond, Tx home.
-I still feel like a tourist here, so finding all the museums and landmarks that I have always heard about is awesome.
-I am a part of lovely organization that does community service.
-I am a novice do it yourself person.
-At this time, I am trying to become a "grill master," let's just say I have some homework in this area.
+I am originally from Michigan, lived in Las Vegas for a few years, Dallas for 5 years and now call Rosenberg, Tx home.
+At this time, I am trying to become a "grill master," while building my garden

 Thank you for taking the time to read my information and hopefully I can help your child reach new heights.